 Training components encompass all training activities that you may undertake during your candidature.
-A catalogue of Deakin training components can be found through your ILP by adding a learning plan entry or browsing the catalogue.
+A catalogue of Deakin training components can be found through the ILP.
 You may also add external training activities and record placements.

 Some examples of training components include:

 - equipment training certification